git-pull/website/mentoring/index.rst

 show.
 My mentoring workshops are all about teaching best technologies and frameworks that are available for starting your own web-based business.

-These programs are fully remote.
+These workshops are fully remote.
 All you need is a terminal, skype or Google Hangouts, internet, and most importantly, a hunger to learn.

 Python is a *cool* programming language.
-I recommend it often HN [1]_ [2]_.
+I recommend it often on HN [1]_ [2]_.
 Django is a choice web framework for taking your idea into something you can execute on, and own.
 This tech stack is one you won't regret.